bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ## Provisioning the infrastructure

 Santa Claus is no fan of click-ops, which basically is the process of having manual routines for setting up and maintaining infrastructure.
-Therefore he chose [Terraform](https://terraform.io) as his infrastructure-as-code tool.
+Instead, he prefers to use [Terraform](https://terraform.io) as his infrastructure-as-code tool for automating such mundane tasks.

 ### The Web App

 The Web App is a simple API and can be hosted in a PaaS in Azure.
-In order to provision a app service using Terraform this is what is required:
+In order to provision an app service using Terraform this is what is required:

 ```jsonc
 resource "azurerm_app_service" "app_hybrid_christmas" {